DmxLarchey/Kruskal-Veldman/README.md

 as [`af_tree_embed_fun.v`](https://github.com/DmxLarchey/Kruskal-Higman/blob/main/theories/af/af_utree_embed_fun.v)
 from [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman), which we insist, should rather be understood first before switching to those two more complicated variations.
+To be fair, these two files `veldman_{higman,kruskal}.v` rely heavily on a library for the _insertion_ and _intercalation_ of dependent vectors, critically viewed as _relations_, and __not__ functions, to avoid the worst setoid hell I ever contemplated.

 Recall that during the recursive proof, we want to establish that `afs (wft X) (vtree_upto_embed k R)↑t₀`: